Selenoprotein T

-Selenoprotein T, also known as SELT, is a protein that in humans is encoded by the SELT gene.
+Selenoprotein T, is a protein that in humans is encoded by the SELENOT gene (previously SELT).

 Gene

 The selenocysteine is encoded by the UGA codon that normally signals translation termination.
 The 3' UTR of selenoprotein genes have a common stem-loop structure, the sec insertion sequence (SECIS), that is necessary for the recognition of UGA as a Sec codon rather than as a stop signal.

 Protein structure

 Selenoprotein T contains a selenocysteine (Sec) residue at its active site.